EloiStree/HelloVirtualReality/README.md

 https://github.com/JamsCenter/2017_06_15_HelloVirtualReality/wiki/Introduction/

 # What is the price or the cost ?
-There is no prices.
-The workshop is free under a non commercial-licence.
+There is no cost.
+The workshop is free under a none commercial licence.

-If you want to retribuate my work, you can participate to my Patreon: www.patreon.com/2AM Or you can contact me to organize a workshop with your team.
+If you want to retribuate my work, you can participate to my Patreon: www.patreon.com/2AM Or you can contact me to organize a workshop with your teams.

 Thanks you

+# Quel est le prix ou le coût ?
+Il n'y a pas de coût.
+Le workshop est gratuit mais sour une licence non commercial.

+Si vosu désirez rétribuer mon travail, vous pouvez participer à mon Patreon: www.patreon.com/2AM Oou vous pouvez me contacter pour organiser des ateliers avec vos équipes

+Merci à vçus

+# Contact
+jams.center@gmail.com - +32 (0) 488 757 684 - http://www.jams.center